rust-lang/book/nostarch/appendix.md

 An example of when `Ord` is required is when storing values in a `BTreeSet<T>`, a data structure that stores data based on the sort order of the values.

-### `Clone` and `Copy` for Duplicating Values
+## Clone and Copy for Duplicating Values

 The `Clone` trait allows you to explicitly create a deep copy of a value, and the duplication process might involve running arbitrary code and copying heap data.
-See the “Ways Variables and Data Interact: Clone” section in Chapter 4 for more information on `Clone`.
+See “Ways Variables and Data Interact: Clone” on page XX for more information on `Clone`.

 Deriving `Clone` implements the `clone` method, which when implemented for the whole type, calls `clone` on each of the parts of the type.
 This means all the